Last night, I was so inspired by a Netflix movie, that I jumped off the couch and into action.

 In real life, same thing!
 You have skills and features too.

-The more new stuff you try, the more you learn about yourself, the more opportunities and connections you unlock.
+The more new stuff you try, the more you learn about yourself, and the more opportunities and connections you unlock.

 In the case you know which skills you need, start learning new things.